500BC-500AD at Bournemouth 2021

 The Indians shoved forward their two weird wagons of war in an optimistic fashion, leaving them pointy-end on facing towards the advancing wall of spearmen.

-Driven forward by fevered dreams of Robert The Bruce's deep fried upraised kilt, the bemused Hoplites flicked through the rulebook only to discover in a rather horrified fashion that they could not claim normal overlaps against the narrow ends of the mechanical contraptions.
+Urging themselves forward with thoughts of Andy Murray's sporran-shaped deep fried Mars bars, the bemused Hoplites flicked through the rulebook only to discover in a rather horrified fashion that they could not claim normal overlaps against the narrow ends of the mechanical contraptions.

 Ta-dah!